 As a dancer, he has performed at home in California for choreographers Danielle Agami (Ate9 Dance Company), Tandy Beal, Leslie Johnson (FLEX Dance Company), Stephanie Zaletel, Ted Warburton, Cid Pearlman, David Popalisky, Robyn O’Dell and Deanna Ross and abroad with Péndulo Cero Danza Contemporánea (Mexico, Colombia), Sommer Ulrickson (Germany) and Rodrigo Pino (Chile).

 In 2010, upon being selected as an “emerging choreographer” by the 418 Project in Santa Cruz, California, he began development on his first evening-length production entitled This Land Is My Land.
 The show featuring dancers, actors and an original score by fiddler extraordinaire Chris Lynch.
 In 2012, he was awarded a grant from the Santa Cruz Arts Council and in this same year, was selected by Santa Cruz Dance for their Incubator Project to produce the work.
 The multifaceted production examined varied histories of Santa Cruz inhabitants from 1491 to present day, using their relationship to physical space and natural resources as a lens to examine identity, conflict and the legacies of localism.

-For the last seven years, he has served as the emcee of Stockings - A Holiday Cabaret in support of the Motion Pacific dance school and scholarship program in Santa Cruz, California.
+Since 2012, he has emceed Stockings - A Holiday Cabaret in support of the Motion Pacific dance school and scholarship program in Santa Cruz, California.

 He also sweats.
 A lot.